 The entrance to the pagoda itself can be difficult to find.
 You need to follow the road that runs at the top of the park until it makes a right hand turn into a cul de sac.
 The large gates are on your left, looking more like a tradesman entrance than the entry to one of the most beautiful temples in the city.
 Remember at all times that this is a living house of god.
 Dress appropriately, keep the noise down and succumb to the calming enchanment of one of Ninh Binh’s most sacred Pagodas.

 The rock overhang at the rear of the altar house gives the mountain its name (Duc Thuy roughly translates as “drinking bird”).
 A sheer cliff overburdened with luxuriant foliage, during daylight hours the sun throws cool shadows across the river below, creating a scene straight out of a thousand Vietnamese water colours.
-On the riverside, hidden at the far back of the pagoda is a small cave with numerous statues to the Mother Goddess, the “old” religion from a time before Chinese Confucianism.that celebrates women.
+On the riverside, hidden at the far back of the pagoda is a small cave with numerous statues to the Mother Goddess, the “old” religion of Dao Mau that celebrates women.
 This “old religion” gives considerable weight to the theory that pre-historical Vietnam was a matriarchal society, similar to ancient Cham (Cambodia) and some of the existing tribal groups within modern day Vietnam.

 Historical Significance

 This serene area of Ninh Binh city encapsulates much of known Vietnamese history.
 On one side of the mountain is the Truong Han Sieu Temple, tribute to the renowned Confucian poet and administrator of the Tran Dynasty.
-In the center and on top of the mountain itself is the remains of several reiterations of a watchtower built to guard Ninh Binh from riverine invaders, including the Mongols, Sung China and colonial France.
+At the center and on top of the mountain itself are the remains of several reiterations of a watchtower built to guard Ninh Binh from riverine invaders.
 To the right hand side is Non Nước Pagoda itself, a holy place first constructed during the reign of King Ly Nhan Tong (1072 -1128) and dedicated to Buddhism.
-And within that is the ancient, perhaps original, altar to the even more ancient Mother Goddess.
+And within that is the ancient, perhaps original, altar to an even more ancient Mother Goddess.

 It is said that the first Emperor Dowager of Dai Viet (Vietnam), Duong Van Nga, waited here for the Emperor Li Hoan’s return from his victory over the Sung dynasty to the north.
 So the site was already well known for its connection with powerful women as early as 980.